Align to a Framework: Plan a Cybersecurity Roadmap's Route

 Map Your Route Step 2 Align to a Framework

 In a previous blog post, Tony Sager explained how knowing your needs helps you get packing for a cybersecurity roadmap.
-This is essential whether you’re creating a roadmap for your organization and/or whether you’re working with your clients to meet their needs.
+This is essential whether you’re creating a roadmap for your organization and/or whether you’re working with your clients to meet the needs of their business and industry.

 Quote from Sean Atkinson CIS Chief Information Security Officer